Historical Research

 Enjoy a variety of specifically curated title collections, such as the Pennsylvania shelves or Oil Books.

 Newspaper Archive is a great resource for historical & genealogical information.
-A compilation of newspapers from Pennsylvania include access to articles from as early as the 1600’s up to modern times.
+A compilation of Pennsylvania newspapers include access to articles from as early as the 1600’s up to modern times.
 Local historic newspapers include “The Blizzard”, “The Derrick” & “Oil City Register”.